apollographql/apollo-server/packages/apollo-server/README.md

 For more details, check out the Apollo Server [Getting Started guide](https://www.apollographql.com/docs/apollo-server/getting-started.html) and the [fullstack tutorial](https://www.apollographql.com/docs/tutorial/introduction.html).

-For questions, the [Apollo community on Spectrum.chat](https://spectrum.chat) is a great place to get help.
+For questions, the [Apollo community forum](https://community.apollographql.com) is a great place to get help.

 ## Installation: Integrations